aiotlab-teaching/c_gcd/README.md

-# Specification
+# Goal
-Write a program that can find Greatest Common Divisor (GCD) recursively.
+Write a program that can find the Greatest Common Divisor (GCD) of two numbers recursively.

 ## Input
 The program will ask user to input two numbers.